 4. Steel – Three variations: galvanized, galvalume, and weathering steel (corten)

 Metal roofing can handle a huge range of requirements and design options.
 Depending on your location, the type of material will be the first step in deciding which material to choose.
-While an aluminum roof is an excellent option for resisting rust in salty regions, it’s durability factor can be much lower than other options.
+While an aluminium roof is an excellent option for resisting rust in salty regions, it’s durability factor can be much lower than other options.

 Copper Roofing – Pros & Cons